WHO IS ATLAS PORTER?

 C.S.
 Lewis once said, “You can make anything by writing.”
 His statement is more literal than most might assume.
 Writing truly exists on the borders of the supernatural.
 It is an activity quite literally wrapped up in magic.
 One does spell words after all, and use them to charm others.

 I am no magician, I am simply a writer.
 Although I shouldn’t say “simply” there, should I?
 For a writer is one of the greatest things one could set out to be.
 Even God himself is called the Word, and as such it is the writers who are the ministers to Him.
-In other words, writers are the intermediary between the higher and lower worlds, between Heaven and Earth.
+Writers are the intermediary between the higher and lower worlds, between Heaven and Earth.
 It is they who allow themselves to be a conduit to something beyond our world - call it a muse, call it a guardian angel, or even call it God.

 As Stephen King said, "[A writer’s] job isn’t to find… ideas but to recognize them when they show up.”
 That is my goal, to communicate with you what is (somehow) communicated with me.
 No more, no less.